Baoliang93/GSTVQA/README.md

 * Pytorch 1.6.0  Cuda V9.0.176 Cudnn 7.4.1

 # Running
-*Using the files in "./GSTVQA/TCSVT_Release/GVQA_Release/VGG16_mean_std_features/" to genrate the multi-scale VGG features of each frame of each video.
+* Using the files in "./GSTVQA/TCSVT_Release/GVQA_Release/VGG16_mean_std_features/" to genrate the multi-scale VGG feature of each frame of each video.

-*Train:
+* Train:
 “python  ./GSTVQA/TCSVT_Release/GVQA_Release/GVQA_Cross/main.py --TrainIndex=1”  （TrainIndex=1：using the CVD2014 datase as source dataset; 2: LIVE-Qua; 3:LIVE-VQC; 4:KoNviD）

-*Test:
+* Test:
 “python  ./GSTVQA/TCSVT_Release/GVQA_Release/GVQA_Cross/cross_test.py --TrainIndex=1”  （TrainIndex=1：using the CVD2014 datase as source dataset; 2: LIVE-Qua; 3:LIVE-VQC; 4:KoNviD）

-*The model trained on each above four dataset have been provided in "./GSTVQA/TCSVT_Release/GVQA_Release/GVQA_Cross/models/"
+* The model trained on each above four dataset have been provided in "./GSTVQA/TCSVT_Release/GVQA_Release/GVQA_Cross/models/"